You’ve just gotten back your SAT score, and you’re curious how you stack up against other students in your state, or students in other states.

 - West Virginia: W. P. Black Scholarship Fund, Bernice Pickens Parsons Fund, Jennifer D. Coulter Memorial Scholarship Fund

 Remember, this is only a partial list.
-Another big issuer of state-specific scholarships are state colleges and universities, which have many of their own school-specific scholarship programs.
+More issuers of state-specific scholarships are state colleges and universities, which have many of their own school-specific scholarship programs.
 Online research is likely to reveal hundreds of other scholarships offered within your state, too.

 If you’re below your state’s average, you might want to consider signing up for a test prep program, such as Prep Expert.

 Prep Expert has a proven record of increasing students’ SAT scores, in many cases by hundreds of points.
 Our expert instructors offer classes throughout the United States, as well as online.

 Prep Expert’s online classes can be watched On Demand if you’re too busy, or your schedule is too packed to attend a class at the appointed time.
 We also offer private tutoring, either in-person or online, if you feel you might benefit from some individual attention outside of class.